alex-lt-kong/the-nitty-gritty/c-cpp/cpp/06_poc/04_sbe-vs-protobuf/README.md

 ## SBE

+* While SBE's main implementation is in Java, it does not mean that all other language versions are just bindings of its Java binary.
+It actually means that the main code generator is developed in Java.

+* With the above in mind, even if we would like to generate code in C++, we still need to build and run SBE's Java build: `./gradlew`

-* C++ code generation: `java -jar -Dsbe.generate.ir=true -Dsbe.target.language=Cpp -Dsbe.target.namespace=sbe  -Dsbe.output.dir=/tmp/ sbe-all/build/libs/sbe-all-1.27.0.jar ~/repos/the-nitty-gritty/c-cpp/cpp/06_poc/04_sbe-vs-protobuf/sbe/tradeData.xml`
+* Command to generate C++ code: `java -jar -Dsbe.generate.ir=true -Dsbe.target.language=Cpp -Dsbe.target.namespace=sbe -Dsbe.output.dir=/tmp/ ./simple-binary-encoding/sbe-all/build/libs/sbe-all-1.27.0.jar ~/repos/the-nitty-gritty/c-cpp/cpp/06_poc/04_sbe-vs-protobuf/sbe/tradeData.xml`

 * This working PoC is roughly a combination of [this link](https://github.com/real-logic/simple-binary-encoding/blob/master/sbe-samples/src/main/cpp/GeneratedStubExample.cpp) and [this link](https://www.baeldung.com/java-sbe).